vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/advanced-components/vtex-product-comparison.md

   ...
 ```

-:information_source: *The `store.search.product-comparison` blocks will wraps the `store.search` block with comparison context.
+> ℹ️ *The `store.search.product-comparison` blocks will wraps the `store.search` block with comparison context.
 The replacement is needed so we can synchronously display the selected products in the Product Comparison drawer.*

 2. Replace the `search-result-layout.desktop` blocks with the `search-result-layout.desktop.product-comparison` blocks as shown below: